iheartswift/Rainbow/README.md

 ## 📦 Installation

-To install Rainbow UI Library, add the following dependency to your `Package.swift` file:
+To install Rainbow Button Library, add the following dependency to your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/iheartswift/Rainbow.git", from: "1.0.5")